Darwinopterus: Reproduction

 The specimen preserved along with an egg (nicknamed "Mrs T"), described by Lü and colleagues in 2011, offers insight into the reproductive strategies of Darwinopterus and pterosaurs in general.
 Like the eggs of later pterosaurs and modern reptiles, the eggs of Darwinopterus had a parchment-like, soft shell.
 In modern birds, the eggshell is hardened with calcium, completely shielding the embryo from the outside environment.
 Soft-shelled eggs are permeable, and allow significant amounts of water to be absorbed into the egg during development.
 Eggs of this type are more vulnerable to the elements and are typically buried in soil.
 The eggs of Darwinopterus would have weighed about 6 g when they were laid, but due to moisture intake, they may have doubled in weight by the time of hatching.
 The eggs were small compared to the size of the mother (the "Mrs T" specimen weighed between 110 g and 220 g), also more like modern reptiles than birds.
 David Unwin, a co-author of the paper, suggested that Darwinopterus probably laid many small eggs at a time and buried them, and that juveniles could fly upon hatching, requiring little to no parental care.
 These results imply that reproduction in pterosaurs was more like that in modern reptiles and significantly differed from reproduction in birds.
-However, in 2015, the counterplate of the specimen was reported, IVPP V18403, which showed a single additional egg present in the body, indicating that there were two active ovaries, producing a single egg at a time.
+However, in 2015, the counterplate of the specimen was reported, IVPP V18403, which showed a single additional egg present in the body, indicating that there were two active ovaries, each of which producing a single egg at a time.

 Diet

 Darwinopterus, like most wukongopterids, is a terrestrial pterosaur lacking speciations for piscivory; ergo, it was early on recognised to have been a terrestrial form.
 Originally, it was described as a raptorial hawking carnivore; however, posterior analyses have found no speciations towards aerial predation.
 Instead, it appears to have been a saltatorial insectivore, hopping around both in the trees and on the ground, akin to some modern songbirds.
-D. robustidens in particular might have preferred hard-shelled beetles.
+Lü and colleagues (2011) suggested that these differences in tooth shape may indicate that each Darwinopterus species occupied a different ecological niche, with the teeth of each becoming specialized for different food sources.
+The robust teeth of D. robustodens, for example, may have been used to feed on hard-shelled beetles.